daerduoCarey/where2act/README.md

 ## Citations

-    @article{Mo21Where2Act,
+    @inProceedings{mo2021where2act,
-        Author = {Mo, Kaichun and Guibas, Leonidas and Mukadam, Mustafa and Gupta, Abhinav and Tulsiani, Shubham}, Title = {{Where2Act}: From Pixels to Actions for Articulated 3D Objects}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision}, month = {October},
+        title={Where2Act: From Pixels to Actions for Articulated 3D Objects}, author={Mo, Kaichun and Guibas, Leonidas and Mukadam, Mustafa and Gupta, Abhinav and Tulsiani, Shubham}, year={2021},
-        Year = {2021}
+        booktitle={International Conference on Computer Vision (ICCV)}
     }

 ## About this repository